decentralized-identity/presentation-exchange/spec/spec.md

 ~ Unique ID URI string and PKI metadata document format for describing the cryptographic keys and other fundamental PKI values linked to a unique, user-controlled, self-sovereign identifier in a target system (i.e. blockchain, distributed ledger).

 [[def:Holder, Holders]]
-~ The entity that submits proofs to a [[ref:Verifier]] to satisfy the requirements described in a Presentation Definition
+~ The entity that submits proofs to a [[ref:Verifier]] to satisfy the requirements described in a [[ref:Presentation Definition]]

 [[def:Verifier, Verifiers]]
-~ The entity that defines what proofs they require from a [[ref:Holder]] (via a Presentation Definition) in order to proceed with an interaction.
+~ The entity that defines what proofs they require from a [[ref:Holder]] (via a [[ref:Presentation Definition]]) in order to proceed with an interaction.

 [[def:Claim, Claims]]
 ~ An assertion made about a given entity.
 Used as an umbrella term for Credential, Assertion, Attestation, etc.

 [[def:Presentation Definition]]
-~ Presentation Definitions are objects that articulate what proofs a Verifier requires.
-These help the Verifier to decide how or whether to interact with a Holder.
-Presentation Definitions are composed of inputs, which describe the forms and details of the proofs they require, and optional sets of selection rules, to allow Holders flexibility in cases where many different types of proofs may satisfy an input requirement.
+~ Presentation Definitions are objects that articulate what proofs a [[ref:Verifier]] requires.
+These help the [[ref:Verifier]] to decide how or whether to interact with a [[ref:Holder]].
+Presentation Definitions are composed of inputs, which describe the forms and details of the proofs they require, and optional sets of selection rules, to allow [[ref:Holders]] flexibility in cases where many different types of proofs may satisfy an input requirement.

 [[def:Presentation Request]]
-~ Presentation Requests are transport mechanisms for Presentation Definitions.
+~ Presentation Requests are transport mechanisms for [[ref:Presentation Definition]]s.
 Presentation Requests can take multiple shapes, using a variety of protocols and signature schemes not defined in this specification.
 They are sent by a [[ref:Verifier]] to a [[def:Holder]].

 [[def:Presentation Submission]]
-~ Presentation Submissions are objects embedded within target claim negotiation formats that unify the presentation of proofs to a [[ref:Verifier]] in accordance with the requirements a [[ref:Verifier]] specified in a [[ref:Presentation Definition]].
+~ Presentation Submissions are objects embedded within target [[ref:Claim]] negotiation formats that unify the presentation of proofs to a [[ref:Verifier]] in accordance with the requirements a [[ref:Verifier]] specified in a [[ref:Presentation Definition]].

 [[def:Input Descriptor, Input Descriptors]]
-~ Input Descriptors are objects used to describe the information a Verifier requires of a Holder before they will proceed with an interaction.
+~ Input Descriptors are objects used to describe the information a [[ref:Verifier]] requires of a [[ref:Holder]] before they will proceed with an interaction.

-[[def:Submission Requirement, Submission Requirements]] ~ Submission Requirements are objects that define what combinations of inputs must be submitted to comply with the requirements a Verifier has for proceeding in a flow (e.g. credential issuance, allowing entry, accepting an application).
+[[def:Submission Requirement, Submission Requirements]] ~ Submission Requirements are objects that define what combinations of inputs must be submitted to comply with the requirements a [[ref:Verifier]] has for proceeding in a flow (e.g. credential issuance, allowing entry, accepting an application).

 ## Localization

 To support localization, [IETF BCP 47](https://tools.ietf.org/html/bcp47) one
-****MAY**** use language tags under the `locale` property in both a `Presentation Definition` and `Presentation Submission`.
+****MAY**** use language tags under the `locale` property in both a `Presentation Definition` and [[ref:Presentation Submission]].
 If a Definition has a language tag, so should the corresponding Submission.
 A Submission may have a language tag regardless of the presence of one in the corresponding Definition.